What is IGEN?

 Goal 1.
 Increase the fraction of students from underrepresented groups who complete physical science doctoral degrees

-- 83 students were accepted into IGEN Bridge Programs bringing the total number of graduate students placed to 383
+- 78 students were accepted into IGEN-associated Bridge Programs in the 2022 recruiting cycle, bringing the total number of graduate students placed to 306

 Goal 2.
 Catalyze the adoption of evidence-based inclusive practices in graduate education

-- Since its inception, IGEN Inclusive Practices and Research Hubs engaged 1,400 workshop participants in 14 academic fields to develop their capacity for inclusive practices in graduate education.
+- Since the inception of IGEN, the IP Hub engaged nearly 2,000 workshop participants in more than 15 different academic fields across 22 academic institutions to develop their capacity to implement inclusive practices in graduate education

 Goal 3.
 Conduct research that distills scalable, effective practices in inclusive graduate education & institutional change